amken3d/Revelop-eS-eR/README.md

 - **USB C**: Modern and convenient USB C port for easy connectivity.
 - **Microfit Connectors for Power, CAN, and Heater**: Reliable and secure connections for power and data.
 - **Full-Size JST XH Connectors for Most Ports**: Standardized connectors for easy integration.
+- **Microfit 3.0 Connectors for Power, CAN and Heater**: Easy to use, great mechanical strength and widely available connector.
+- **Includes all pre-made pigtail connectors**: So that you dont have to fiddle around with crimpers.

 ## Why Choose Revelop eS?